 Alas, this dilemma can't be easily resolved.
 From one side, we want developers to write neat and laconic code, so we must provide useful helpers and defaults.
-From the other side, we can't know in advance which options sets will be the most frequent after several years of the API expansion.
+On the other side, we can't know in advance which sets of options will be the most frequent after several years of the API expansion.